 People visiting a country to set up businesses will be permitted to remain for as long as 90 days in any six-month period, according to the deal.
 Alternatively they can travel anywhere in the EU up to a total of 90 days within that six month period.

 Yes, they do.
 The General Data Protection Regulation, which came into force in May 2018, covers companies that have EU citizens as customers.
-Therefore, it will still apply when the UK is no longer a member of the EU.
+Therefore, it still applies when the UK is no longer a member of the EU.

 Things didn’t change overnight, as the vast majority of existing EU laws and regulations have become UK laws and regulations, under the EU Withdrawal Act.
 A lot of this will form part of the ongoing negotiations over the next couple of months.

 Until then, the longer term future of UK laws and regulation is not clear.
 But, the Act makes provision to amend, repeal or remove laws as necessary.

 UK services businesses now need to comply with the regulations in each individual EU country they work in, rather than following one set of rules for the whole of the EU.

 In addition, professional qualifications will no longer be automatically recognised so individuals will need to check each country's rules to make sure their qualifications remain valid.
 The UK and EU will continue to discuss this in an attempt to improve access to the EU for the UK services sector.

 Where can I get more help?

 The government’s Get Ready for Brexit Checker and The Border Operating Model on gov.uk are good places to start and will offer more specific next steps depending on your business.
 We recommend signing up for the updates.
 Enterprise Nation and the Federation for Small Business also have helpful Brexit resources.
 And keep checking the Xero Brexit hub for further guidance.